Our self-guided tour of the Broadway Theatre District covers some of the historic theaters and sites that Broadway fans want to see.

 [C] Shubert Alley (225 West 44th Street to 45th Street)

-Named after the famed Broadway theater impresarios, the Shubert Brothers, this alley and the two streets it connects, 44th and 45th, are home to numerous beautiful and famous theaters managed by the brothers, all which have produced some of the most iconic plays and musicals in American history.
+Named after the famed Broadway theater impresarios, the Shubert Brothers, this alley and the two streets it connects, 44th and 45th, are home to numerous beautiful and famous theaters managed by the brothers, all of which have produced some of the most iconic plays and musicals in American history.

-On 44th Street you’ll see the Shubert (A Chorus Line), St. James (Oklahoma, Hello Dolly), the Majestic (Phantom), the Broadhurst (Cabaret) theaters and Sardi’s, the iconic Broadway stars restaurant.
+On 44th Street, you’ll see the Shubert (A Chorus Line), St. James (Oklahoma, Hello Dolly), the Majestic (Phantom), the Broadhurst (Cabaret) theaters, and Sardi’s, the iconic Broadway stars restaurant.
 Walk up Shubert Alley to 45th Street to the Booth Theater.